Juan Pablo Andrade

-Juan Pablo Andrade Moya (born 29 November 1988) is a Chilean footballer who plays as a centre-back for Concón National in the Segunda División Profesional de Chile.
+Juan Pablo Andrade Moya (born 29 November 1988) is a Chilean footballer who plays as a centre-back for Comunal Cabrero.

 Career

 Born in Molina, Chile, Andrade came to the Universidad de Chile youth system at the age of 14.
 After signing his first professional contract, he was loaned out to Iberia and Magallanes in the Chilean third level.
 After a trial with Colo-Colo under Hugo Tocalli in the second half of 2009, he switched to Trasandino de Los Andes the next year.

 He has played in Primera División and Primera B for Unión San Felipe, Barnechea and Universidad de Concepción.
 In January 2022, Andrade signed with Rangers de Talca.